pyg-team/pytorch-frame/docs/source/get_started/introduction.rst

 Creating a :class:`~torch_frame.TensorFrame` from :class:`torch_frame.data.Dataset` is referred to as materialization.
 :meth:`~torch_frame.data.Dataset.materialize` converts raw data frame in :class:`torch_frame.data.Dataset` into :class:`torch.Tensor`'s and stores them in :class:`torch_frame.TensorFrame`.
+:meth:`~torch_frame.data.Dataset.materialize` also provides an optional argument `path` to cache the :class:`~torch_frame.TensorFrame` and `col_stats`.
+If `path` is specified, during the materialization :pyf:`PyTorch Frame` will try to load saved :class:`~torch_frame.TensorFrame` and `col_stats` at first.
+If there is no saved object found for that `path`, :pyf:`PyTorch Frame` instead will do the normal materialization and saving materialized :class:`~torch_frame.TensorFrame` and `col_stats` to the `path`.

 .. note::
     Note that materialization does minimal processing of the original features, e.g., no normalization and missing value handling are performed.
-    Pytorch Frame converts missing values in categorical :class:`torch_frame.stype` to `-1` and missing values in numerical :class:`torch_frame.stype` to `NaN`.
+    :pyf:`PyTorch Frame` converts missing values in categorical :class:`torch_frame.stype` to `-1` and missing values in numerical :class:`torch_frame.stype` to `NaN`.
     We expect `NaN`/missing-value handling and normalization to be handled by the model side via :class:`torch_frame.nn.encoder.StypeEncoder`.

 The :class:`~torch_frame.TensorFrame` object has :class:`torch.Tensor` at its core; therefore, it's friendly for training and inference with PyTorch.
-In Pytorch Frame, we build data loaders and models around :class:`TensorFrame`, benefitting from all the efficiency and flexibility from PyTorch.
+In :pyf:`PyTorch Frame`, we build data loaders and models around :class:`TensorFrame`, benefitting from all the efficiency and flexibility from PyTorch.

 .. code-block:: python

     from torch_frame import stype

     dataset.materialize() # materialize the dataset

+    dataset.materialize(path='/tmp/titanic/data.pt') # materialize the dataset with caching

+    dataset.materialize(path='/tmp/titanic/data.pt') # next materialization will load the cache

     tensor_frame = dataset.tensor_frame